-Gernot Wagner is an economist at the Environmental Defense Fund, where he works on market-based solutions to a wide range of environmental problems.
+Gernot Wagner is a senior economist at the Environmental Defense Fund, where he works on market-based solutions to a wide range of environmental problems.

-Teaches energy economics as adjunct faculty at Columbia’s School of International and Public Affairs.
+Teaches energy economics as adjunct associate professor at Columbia’s School of International and Public Affairs.

 Wrote But will the planet notice?, published by Hill & Wang/Farrar Strauss & Giroux.